-Sunshine of Your Love, by the British band Cream mixes together classic rock, psychedelic rock, pop, and blues to create an iconic classic guitar riff that takes the lead on an all-time-great rock song.
+Sunshine of Your Love, by British rockers, Cream, mixes together classic rock, psychedelia, pop, and blues to create an iconic classic guitar riff that takes the lead on an all-time-great rock song.
 Released in November of 1967 on Cream’s sophomore album “Disraeli Gears,” Sunshine of Your Love became Cream’s highest charting American single of all time.

-The song consists of one main riff, which shifts up on the guitar at times, but is mostly the same.
+The song consists of one main riff, which shifts up on the guitar at times, but remains mostly the same in terms of melody.
 The chorus is just a few simple chords with rests in between.
-THis makes it great for beginners, but good for intermediate guitar players as well.
+This makes it great for beginners, but also good for intermediate guitar players as well.
 Sometimes, playing two notes at the same time in the main riff can be difficult, but it is a skill worth learning.